evanTheTerribleWarrior/sec_check_devices/README.md

 ALTERNATIVE: You can also install the twilio-cli, a very cool command line interface for all the twilio APIs, and replace the curl command in the script with the relevant twilio command https://www.twilio.com/docs/twilio-cli/quickstart

+You can add these directly or as env variables, for example on /etc/environment, but this will also depend on your distro, so this is left to you to add

 4. Realistically, you would not like to run manually the script, but rather through a cron job.
 You can create/edit a crontab and add the relevant required params
 ```bash
 sudo crontab -e